Ensure that you've read and incorporated the 6 steps to staying safe into your planning as recommended by the Chief Medical Officer of Health.

 Retailers should follow these guidelines

-Ensure physical distancing of 2 metres at all times.
+Ensure physical distancing of 2 metres (6 feet) at all times.
 Learn about physical distancing.

 - Remind visitors to follow the safety measures with clear signage.